samsmithnz/OpenTile/README.md

 # [OpenTile](https://github.com/samsmithnz/OpenTile)

-An open source solution to build and navigate turn based tile games, similar to [XCOM](https://en.wikipedia.org/wiki/X-COM), [Jagged Alliance](https://en.wikipedia.org/wiki/Jagged_Alliance_(series)#Jagged_Alliance_2) and [Silent Storm](https://en.wikipedia.org/wiki/Silent_Storm).
+OpenTile is an open source solution to create the building blocks and data structures for a tile based game, similar to [XCOM](https://en.wikipedia.org/wiki/X-COM), [Jagged Alliance](https://en.wikipedia.org/wiki/Jagged_Alliance_(series)#Jagged_Alliance_2) and [Silent Storm](https://en.wikipedia.org/wiki/Silent_Storm).

-These files are meant to be the building blocks for creating the data structures to build a tile based game.
-This does require a UI, (I'm building mine in Unity3D), but a basic ASCII UI will be provided
+There is no UI, apart from the ASCII files, but it's being built in C#, with a branch for Unity3d.

 ## License